 The MSc in Sociology is offered on both a full-time (one-year) and part-time (two-year) basis.
 The degree and expectations for both modes of study are equally rigorous: part-time students take their classes with the full-time students, but spread their study over two years to accommodate work and personal circumstances.

-In the first two terms, full-time students take Sociological Analysis, Research Methods (consisting of Research Design, Qualitative Methods, and Statistical Methods) and two Optional Papers.
-After the second term, they work on research for their MSc Thesis and sit Exams during the third term.
+In the first two terms, full-time students take two compulsory Core Papers and two Optional Papers.
+After the second term, students will work on research for their MSc Thesis, before sitting exams during the third term.

-By choosing two Optional Papers and a related thesis topic students can create various specialised pathways with expert supervision and teaching.
-Here are some potential supervisors in each main area:
+By choosing two Optional Papers and a related thesis topic, students can create their own specialised pathway and focus on a particular topic of study during their degree, support by expert supervision and teaching.

-The MSc Thesis consists of a sociological analysis which you carry out under the guidance of your supervisor, and is submitted on or before 1 September.
+The MSc Thesis consists of a 10,000-word sociological analysis which students carry out under the guidance of their supervisor, and is submitted on or before 1 September.

 Part-time students will write their dissertations in the third term of their second year and submit by 1 September of that second year, but will be encouraged to start planning their thesis from their first year.